-Ownership rights in immovable property terminate upon cancellation of the registration by the Registry Service or the complete destruction of the immovable property.
+Ownership rights in immovable property are terminated upon cancellation of the registration by the Registry Service or the complete destruction of the immovable property.

-Ownership of movable property will be terminated where the owner surrenders his ownership right, the property is destroyed or another person acquires ownership rights in the property.
+Ownership of movable property will be terminated where the owner surrenders his/her/its ownership right, the property is destroyed or another person acquires ownership rights in the property.